What is fungal acne and how can you treat it?

 Remember that acne vulgaris and folliculitis are not treated the same, and you could worsen the condition.

-ask a professional
+DO ask a professional

 Malassezia folliculitis is a skin condition that can be treated using topical antifungal treatment, which only a dermatologist can prescribe.
 “It usually takes 15 days to work”, says Dr. Roos.